BlackApplication/Omni2FA/README.md

 - **ASP.NET Core Identity** apps.
 Identity ships TOTP and that's it (single secret per user, no email OTP, no WebAuthn, no UI).
 Omni2FA layers on top — plug into your `UserManager`, keep your login flow, gain multi-method 2FA.
 - **Custom JWT / cookie auth** rolled by hand or with a small framework — same story, you own the user table, we handle 2FA.
-- **Django, Rails, Express, FastAPI** apps where you control the user model.
-Backend adapter for non-.NET stacks lands in v2+; the React/Angular frontend will work against any backend that implements the OpenAPI contract once it's frozen at v1.0.
+- **Node.js, Python, and other non-.NET backends** where you control the user model.
+Official adapters for Node.js (Express/Fastify/NestJS) and Python (FastAPI) ship in v1.1 and v1.2.
+Other stacks via community PRs — see [Supported stacks](#supported-stacks).

 ❌ **Not for you if**